PostGrad/Publier/README.md

 # Publier

 Publier is a public, developer-first API for creating, scheduling, and managing content programmatically.
-It is designed as a platform — not a product — that third-party developers can build on top of.
+It is designed as a platform - not a product, that third-party developers can build on top of.

 ---